 Individuals who are pregnant, actively trying to conceive or breastfeeding should avoid retinol.
 For these individuals, she recommends focusing on wearing sunglasses to help prevent sun damage and signs of aging around the eyes.

 How to use a retinol eye cream

 Retinol is an effective skincare ingredient, but it can come with a slew of unwanted side effects.
-For this reason, it’s a good idea to find a balanced formulation and to know how to apply it properly.
-Here are some derm-approved tips for doing so.
+For this reason, it’s a good idea to find a balanced formulation and to know how to apply it properly as well as know what type of retinol is best for your skin.
+Here are some derm-approved tips for how to apply eye cream.

 Start with a lower concentration first